 Our Core Methodologies

 At Centre for Conscious Leadership we embrace dealing with complex issues and by dealing with these issues we are able to help leaders to deepen their insights, self-understanding and effectiveness.
 Transformation through conscious leadership gives leaders the opportunity to be brilliant, rather than competent.
 We use psychometric diagnostics, consulting processes based on robust theory and proven practice, individual and team coaching.
-Our approach promotes self and interpersonal awareness along with systematic thinking.
+Our approach promotes self and interpersonal awareness along with systems thinking.

 Our Leadership Model